 Unlike common bandits, these attackers fight to the death, sacrificing tactically sound positions to attack the PCs savagely.
-Their aim is to kill everyone for two reasons: one, they believe they are the rightful owners of the Spiragosan artifacts, and two, they do not want survivors left alive who can report them to local authorities.
+They communicate in Shelzari during combat.
+Their aim is to kill everyone for two reasons: one, they believe they are the rightful owners of the artifacts, and two, they do not want survivors left alive who can report them to local authorities.